communote-github-user/psyphant.github.io/doc/user_functions_write_notes.md

 ## 2.1.2 Comment and answer notes

 If you have write access to a topic, you can answer to any message within that topic in order to give your colleagues feedback.
-The functionality of the answer-editor is identical to the editor for witing notes with one exception: The topic is already predefined and cannot be changed.
+The functionality of the answer-editor is identical to the editor for writing notes with one exception: The topic is already predefined and cannot be changed.

 In order to write an answer, you can pass the specific note and then click "answer".
 The editor will now open and by default the author will be notified.
 You can send your note by clicking "send" or by using the shortage CTRL+Enter.